Photo by Cale Green

 Gas pipeline bill adds oil tax increase, industry calls process rushed

-The Alaska Senate Resources Committee passed a gas pipeline tax bill this week that increases the state's minimum oil production tax.
-The oil industry says the change was rushed through without adequate economic analysis.
+The Alaska Senate Resources Committee passed a gas pipeline tax bill this week that raises the state's minimum oil production tax.
+The oil industry says the change was rushed through without adequate analysis.

-Senate Bill 280, Version L, raises the oil tax floor from four percent to six percent effective January 2027.
+Senate Bill 280, Version L, increases the oil tax floor from four percent to six percent effective January 2027.
 That increase happens whether or not the proposed Alaska LNG pipeline gets built.

 Steve Wackowski, president and CEO of the Alaska Oil and Gas Association, testified Saturday that the measure had been transformed into "a sweeping oil tax increase rushed through the process without meaningful economic analysis."